-The director/coordinator of clinical teaching is a university liaison who coordinates the clinical teaching program between the Colleges of Education at Texas Woman's University, University of North Texas, other colleges and universities and the Denton Independent School District.
+The director/coordinator of clinical teaching is a university or alternative certification program liaison who coordinates the clinical teaching program between the Colleges of Education at Texas Woman's University, University of North Texas, other colleges and universities and the Denton Independent School District.
 The responsibilities of the directors/coordinators are to:

-- Furnish to the HR Specialist descriptive materials including personal and professional background data on each clinical teacher (these materials are routed through the principals to the cooperating teachers) - Work with the Denton Independent School District Human Resource department in the assignment or reassignment of clinical teachers - Provide orientation for clinical teachers - Provide orientation as needed for cooperating teachers concerning the clinical teaching program and the expectations for clinical teachers - Coordinate related activities of university faculty involved in the clinical teaching program
+- Furnish to the HR Specialist descriptive materials including personal and professional background data on each clinical teacher (these materials are routed through the principals to the cooperating teachers) - Work with the Denton Independent School District HR Specialist in the assignment or reassignment of clinical teachers - Provide orientation for clinical teachers - Provide orientation as needed for cooperating teachers concerning the clinical teaching program and the expectations for clinical teachers - Coordinate related activities of university or alternative certification program faculty involved in the clinical teaching program

-University Supervisor Responsibilities
+University or Alternative Certification Program Supervisor Responsibilities

-The university supervisor is the university faculty member who observes and evaluates the classroom performance of the clinical teacher and provides guidance throughout the clinical teaching experience.
+The university or alternative certification program supervisor is the faculty member who observes and evaluates the classroom performance of the clinical teacher and provides guidance throughout the clinical teaching experience.
 The responsibilities of these supervisors are to:

-- Observe frequently and confer with clinical teachers in order to help them improve their instructional practices - NOTE: University supervisors from UNT are required to schedule at least four (4) formative evaluations during the assignment plus other visits as needed.
-TWU supervisors are required to schedule at least six (6) visits during the semester. - Assist the clinical teachers in planning for teaching responsibilities - Confer with the clinical teacher as soon as possible following each classroom observation - Confer with the clinical teacher and the cooperating teacher near the midpoint of the clinical teaching experience and again near the conclusion as a means of analyzing clinical teaching experiences - Provide orientation as needed for cooperating teachers concerning the clinical teaching program and the initial expectations for clinical teachers - Be familiar with organization, philosophy, and objectives of the Denton Independent School District - Establish and maintain good relationships between the DISD and the universities
+- Observe frequently and confer with clinical teachers in order to help them improve their instructional practices - NOTE: University field supervisors from UNT are required to schedule at least four (4) formative evaluations during the assignment plus other visits as needed.
+TWU field supervisors are required to complete four (4) formal observations throughout the semester with additional visits as needed.
+Alternative certification programs may establish formative evaluations and/or formal observations established by their program requirements. - Assist the clinical teachers in planning for teaching responsibilities - Confer with the clinical teacher as soon as possible following each classroom observation - Confer with the clinical teacher and the cooperating teacher near the midpoint of the clinical teaching experience and again near the conclusion as a means of analyzing clinical teaching experiences

-- Serve as a resource person to the clinical teachers - Consult with cooperating teachers and other professionals in order to analyze clinical teacher performance and to plan experiences that will lead to teaching improvement - Assume the primary role in the evaluation of clinical teachers, consulting with cooperating teachers in the processes of both formative and summative evaluation
+- Provide orientation as needed for cooperating teachers concerning the clinical teaching program and the initial expectations for clinical teachers - Be familiar with organization, philosophy, and objectives of the Denton Independent School District - Establish and maintain good relationships between the DISD and the universities - Serve as a resource person to the clinical teachers - Consult with cooperating teachers and other professionals in order to analyze clinical teacher performance and to plan experiences that will lead to teaching improvement - Assume the primary role in the evaluation of clinical teachers, consulting with cooperating teachers in the processes of both formative and summative evaluation